 Hertha Ayrton, born Phoebe Sarah Marks, was a distinguished British woman scientist, who, in 1902, was the first woman to be proposed for the fellowship of the Royal Society.
 Hertha’s candidature was refused on the grounds of her ineligibility for the fellowship.
-As a married woman she had no legal existence in British law!
+As a married woman she had no legal existence in British law.
 In 1906 she was awarded the Hughes Medal of the Royal Society for original discovery in the physical sciences, the first woman to receive it for work exclusively her own.

-Her father, Levi Marks was an immigrant from tsarist Poland.
-He was a watchmaker by trade, but struggled to make a living as a hawker trading on foot.
+Ayrton’s father, Levi Marks, was an immigrant from tsarist Poland.
+He was a watchmaker by trade, but he struggled to make a living as a hawker trading on foot.
 He met Alice Theresa Moss, the daughter of Joseph Moss, a glass merchant of Portsea, Hampshire, and married her in 1851.
 After Levi Marks’s death in 1861, his widow Alice, who was then pregnant with their eighth child, supported the entire family by her needlework, until they were old enough to go out to work.